tweedegolf/storage-abstraction/README.md

 The key `bucketName` is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will hold `"no bucket selected"`.

 If the call is successful `value` will hold the public url to the file (if the bucket is publicly accessible and the authorized user has sufficient rights).
-If you add a key `useSignedURL` and set it to `true` a presigned URL will be returned.
+If you add a key `usePresignedURL` and set it to `true` a presigned URL will be returned.

 >[!NOTE]
 > If you use the Amazon S3 adapter with Cubbit and you want the files stored in a public bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object.